OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/README.md

 This NMEAMultiplexer can use any input (File, Serial, TCP, UDP, WebSocket, Sensors, Computations, ...), produce any output (File, Serial, TCP, UDP, WebSockets...), and use a REST API on top of that.

 At the heart of this lies a small http server ([part of this project](../http-tiny-server/README.md)), designed to run on _very small_ boards, like a Raspberry Pi Zero, and with possibly _no_ Internet access.
-> _Warning ⚠️_: It is not designed to scale as an enterprise server!
+> _Warning_ ⚠️: It is not designed to scale as an enterprise server!

 The operations on the Serial port(s) require `libRxTx`.
 This is included in the gradle dependencies.
 To be able to use it outside gradle, run (on Linux/Debian/Raspberry Pi):